-- 1. Student schedules an appointment with an International Office advisor to discuss LOA - 2.
+- Office advisor to discuss LOA - 2.
 Download and complete the International LOA Form - 3.
-Schedule appointment with academic advisor to discuss eligibility to return to academic program - Get approval signature on International LOA form from Academic Advisor and International Office. - · Academic advisor will have student complete the International LOA process for their academic department.
+Schedule appointment with academic advisor to discuss Practical Training or CPT. eligibility to return to academic program - Get approval signature on International LOA form from Academic Advisor and International Office. - Academic advisor will have student complete the International LOA process for their academic department.
 Please check with the academic advisor directly. - 4.
 Student will be considered with an "Authorized Early Withdrawal" in their SEVIS record.
 The SEVIS record will be suspended during the LOA.